 2.3.
 Executive Board

-The Executive Board shall meet between meetings of the Executive Council; and by telephone conference call when requested by the President or at least three voting members of the Board.
+The Executive Board shall meet between meetings of the Executive Council; and by electronic means by telephone conference call when requested by the President or at least three voting members of the Board.

 2.4.
 Working Language